Caroline (Carrie) Rosenzweig

 New York, NY

-She has a Master of Public Policy from the University of California, Berkeley and a bachelor’s degree in Spanish language and literature from the University of Michigan.
+She earned a Master of Public Policy from University of California, Berkeley and a bachelor’s degree in Spanish language and literature from the University of Michigan.